 An Ohio State University alumni, he is a self-confessed fan of the Ohio State Buckeyes, including the Ohio State University Marching and Athletics Bands.

 Ursula Schaffer is a teacher at Realschule Plus Bleialf in Rhineland-Palatinate, living in Bitburg and even more my favorite sister.
 She wrote, among other things, several comments for a column in the Trierisches Volksfreund.
 I liked them so much that I asked them to publish at least some of them on my weblog.

 peter schulze is chairman of Europa-Union Mannheim and a member of the state board of Europa-Union Baden-Württemberg.
 He is a founding member of the Europa-Union Luxembourg and worked as a European official at the European Commission in various policy areas in Brussels and Luxembourg until August 2019.

 I have peter schulze at the first Hertenstein talks got to know and appreciate.
 He is now also a very active colleague in the neighboring district of Mannheim.
 So I am very pleased that he is now also publishing here on this weblog.

-dr Detlef Stern has been one of my favorite people to talk to for a few years — especially over a good cup of coffee — and is also “to blame” for my becoming a reading mentor.
+dr Detlef Stern has been one of my favorite people to talk to for a few years, especially over a good cup of coffee, and it's also "to my fault" that I became a reading mentor.